ONSdigital/dp-renderer/PATTERNS.md

    Input: core.Input{
     ID:    "text-field",
     Name:  "text",
+    Type:   core.Text, // can be omitted as 'text' is the default
     Value: "", // Only required to rebind to the model after validation
     Label: core.Localisation{
      LocaleKey: "LocaleKey",